 Before his government service, Mr. Palmore worked at another international firm, where his practice involved appellate, communications, and health care matters.
 He clerked for the Hon.
 Ruth Bader Ginsburg of the Supreme Court of the United States, the Hon.
 John Gleeson of the U.S. District Court for the Eastern District of New York, and the Hon.
 Dennis Jacobs of the U.S. Court of Appeals for the Second Circuit in New York.
 Mr. Palmore earned his J.D. from the University of Virginia School of Law, his M.A. in legal history from the University of Virginia, and his A.B. magna cum laude from Harvard University.

 Mr. Palmore serves as a member of the Data Security, Privacy, and Intellectual Property Litigation Advisory Committee of the U.S. Chamber Litigation Center.
 In 2016, he served as one of the 15 “nationally recognized lawyers with substantial trial and appellate practices” who advised the American Bar Association’s Standing Committee on the Federal Judiciary on the professional qualifications of the Honorable Merrick Garland to be an Associate Justice of the Supreme Court of the United States.
+In 2018, he was recommended by Chambers USA and Legal 500 US for appellate law.

 ©1996-2018 Morrison & Foerster LLP.
 All rights reserved.